elenavanengelenmaslova/elenavanengelenmaslova.github.io/contact.markdown

 permalink: /contact/
 ---

 I’d love to hear from you!
-Whether you’re looking to discuss a project, need Kotlin training, or just want to connect, feel free to reach out through any of the channels below.
+Whether you are looking to discuss a project, need Kotlin training, or just want to connect, feel free to reach out through any of the channels below.

 ---